IgniteUI/app-builder/ROADMAP.md

 # Roadmap - Indigo.Design App Builder
 ## Current Iteration
-- Chart component in the Toolbox (category chart)
+- Chart component in the Toolbox (category and pie chart)
+- Github integration improvements
+- local network requests support

 ## Going down the road
 - Share and preview app from Indigo.Cloud
 - CSS grid layout support
 - Create sample apps with a Grid and Chart
-- TFS to Azure DevOps migration (indigodesigned codebase)
 - Data binding story
     - Northwind is flattened, make it relational (actual data that can be used in master detail context)
     - Forms builder